Separation of Components

 Decantation is used to separate the components from a mixture of two immiscible liquids, such as mixture of oil and water.
 In a mixture of two immiscible liquids, lighter one and heavier one form separate layer.
 The lighter one can be decanted after settling of mixture, carefully in other container.

-In the process of decantation some of the heavier liquid also poured out with lighter one.
+In the process of decantation some of the heavier liquid is also poured out with lighter one.
 Therefore, components from a mixture of two immiscible liquids; can be separated more easily and accurately using a separating funnel.

 A separating funnel is usually made of glass with a stop cork with drain pipe at bottom.
 The heavier liquid which is settled at bottom is drained out from the mixture of two immiscible liquids by opening of stop cork from a separating funnel.

 There are many substances which are converted into gas from solid when heated, and converted from gas to solid when cooled without converting into liquid.
 Such substances are known as sublime.
-For example – ammonium chloride, naphthalene balls, camphor, etc. Therefore, mixture of one sublime and other substance can be separated using the method of sublimation.
+For example – ammonium chloride, naphthalene balls, camphor, etc. Therefore, mixture of one sublime and another substance can be separated using the method of sublimation.

 The mixture of ammonium chloride and common salt can be separated out using the process of sublimation.
 For this, the mixture is heated in a China dish.
 The China dish is covered by an inverted funnel.
 Cotton is used for plugging the opening of the funnel.
 After heating, ammonium chloride is converted into vapour and gets deposited over the inner surface of funnel; due to cooling.
 This leaves the common salt in China dish.
 Ammonium chloride can be taken out by scratching from the inner wall of funnel.